Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Waits for the specified Operation resource to return as `DONE` or for the request to approach the 2 minute deadline, and retrieves the specified Operation resource.
 This method waits for no more than the 2 minutes and then returns the current state of the operation, which might be `DONE` or still in progress.
 This method is called on a best-effort basis.
 Specifically: - In uncommon cases, when the server is overloaded, the request might return before the default deadline is reached, or might return after zero seconds. - If the default deadline is reached, there is no guarantee that the operation is actually done when the method returns.
 Be prepared to retry if the operation is not `DONE`.
 */
 await gapi.client.compute.zoneOperations.wait({ operation: "operation", project: "project", zone: "zone",  });

 /*
+Retrieves an aggregated list of all of the queued resources in a project across all zones.
+*/
+await gapi.client.compute.zoneQueuedResources.aggregatedList({ project: "project",  });

+/*
 Cancels a QueuedResource.
 Only a resource in ACCEPTED state may be cancelled.